 Based on Debian 11 "Bullseye" environment.

-These configuration examples are based on the article "Use nginx to Add Authentication to Any Application" with some updates and additionals.
+These configuration examples are based on the article "Use nginx to Add Authentication to Any Application" with some updates and additions.

-In this way, you can enable the OpenID Connect (OIDC) authentication with NGINX and Vouch Proxy.
-You don't need to implement the login mechanism to each application running behind the NGINX reverse proxy.
-In addition, user management can be completed in the ID management provider side (not within each application).
+In this way, you can enable OpenID Connect (OIDC) or AzureAD authentication with NGINX and Vouch Proxy.
+You don't need to implement the login mechanism for each application running behind the NGINX reverse proxy.
+In addition, user management can be completed on the ID management provider side (not within each application).

 The application should be set up according to the blog post.